Skip to content

 A TEN is void if:

-• You have exceeded any of the limits for TENs set out in this factsheet.
+• You have exceeded any of the limits for TENs set out here

 An invalid or void TEN will not count towards your allocation of TENs for the calendar year.